SAP/e-mobility-charging-stations-simulator/README.md

 A Postman and [Insomnia](https://insomnia.rest/) requests collection, to learn how to use the HTTP protocol to pilot the simulator, is available in [src/assets](./src/assets/) directory.

-### WebSocket Protocol
+### Websocket Protocol

-PDU stands for Protocol Data Unit.
+SRPC protocol over Websocket.
+PDU stands for 'Protocol Data Unit'.

 - Request:
   [`uuid`, `ProcedureName`, `PDU`]